 This action enables participating organisations to gain experience in international cooperation and to strengthen their capacities, but also to produce high-quality innovative deliverables.

 What types of activities are supported in these projects?

 Organisations have the flexibility to choose the best combination that contributes to reaching the project’s objectives in relation to its scope and in proportion to the capacities of the partnership.

 These activities refer to the implementation of project activities (networking events, meetings, conferences, working sessions to to exchange practices and to develop results, staff and learner trainings etc.), project management and promotion activities.

 Are there specific areas or topics these projects should address?

 Projects are required to frame their activities within one or more priorities, which are prescribed annually by the European Commission, and to choose them at the application stage.

-In the 2021 call for proposals, Partnerships for Cooperation must address at least one priority from the list you can find here.
+In the 2023 Call for proposals, Partnerships for Cooperation must address at least one priority from the list you can find bellow.